chrstnbwnkl/gima_m_6/README.md

 # Public Health and the City

 This is a COVID-19 themed routing application that uses near-real time data from the city of Melbourne's pedestrian counting system to calculate 'least crowded routes' between to points.
-As of now, this is a locally hosted application, so some preparation steps are necessary.
+You can find more information about the project [here](https://github.com/chrstnbwnkl/gima_m_6/blob/master/poster/Decrowd_Poster.pdf) As of now, this is a locally hosted application, so some preparation steps are necessary.

 ## Install PostgreSQL with PostGIS and pgRouting
 First, make sure you have a current version of PostgreSQL as well as PostGIS and pgRouting installed, and on PATH.
 Create a database called 'M6' and create PostGIS and pgRouting extensions: